subh83/DOSL/README.md

 1. A class defining the type of node/vertex in the graph.
 This class needs to be derived from DOSL's `[AlgName]::Node` class (where`[AlgName]` is the name of the algorithm being used).
 The user must overload `operator==` for this class so that DOSL knows how to tell whether two nodes are the same or different.

 2. A class defining the other aspects of the graph structure and the search problem.
 This class needs to be derived from DOSL's `[AlgName]::Algorithm` class.
-Typical members of this class (virtual members of `[AlgName]::Algorithm`) that the user needs to define are `getSuccessors`, `getStartNodes` and `stopSearch`.
+Typical members of this class (virtual members of `[AlgName]::Algorithm`) that the user needs to define are `getSuccessors`, `getStartNodes`, `stopSearch` and `getHeuristics`.

 Below is a bare-bones example, with explanations in comments, illustrating the use of DOSL with the AStar algorithm: